 Professionalism

-One of the great features of a family-owned business is the nice homey feel created when multiple generations work lovingly side by side…you know like The Walton’s or is it Sanford & Son?
-(For the younger people, The Cosby Show or The Kardashians.)
+One of the great features of a family-owned business is the nice homey feel created when multiple generations work lovingly side-by-side…you know, like The Waltons, or is it Sanford & Son?
+(For younger people, let’s say The Kardashians.)
 I always tried to gravitate to the front counter near the air conditioning and computers, but my dad would wisely send me back outside.
 Customers might find a twelve-year-old cute for about 30 seconds, but when they want answers about how many feet a trencher will dig or how many guests can fit under a 20’x40’ tent, they don’t want to talk to a kid.
 It is a good way to convince your customer to use a more “professional” nationwide company.

 Patience